-Table 27.
+Table 28.
 Lync 2010-only quality metrics and recommended thresholds.

 Quality metric Description Possible thresholds Average estimated bandwidth The available bandwidth estimated on the client-side.
 Absolute thresholds are not useful, but when the client detects bandwidth is low (< 100 kbps) audio quality can easily be affected by other applications or network congestion.
 In Lync 2010 only. • < 100 kbps is bad Average Listen MOS The average predicted wideband listening MOS score for audio received from and sent to the network including speech level, noise level, codec, network conditions and capture device characteristics.
-5 excellent4 good3 fair2 poor Mean Opinion Score (MOS) is the gold standard measurement to gauge the perceived audio quality (an algorithm calculates how a typical user would rate the voice quality). • 1 bad In Lync 2010 only.
+Mean Opinion Score (MOS) is the gold standard measurement to gauge the perceived audio quality (an algorithm calculates how a typical user would rate 5 excellent4 good3 fair2 poor1 bad the voice quality).
+In Lync 2010 only.